katekats/Cross_Domain_Sentiment_Classification/readme.md

-##Cross-Domain Sentiment Classification with Chi-square for Feaure Extraction and Ensembling
+# Cross-Domain Sentiment Classification with Chi-square for Feature Extraction and Ensembling

 This project focuses on text classification using various feature extraction techniques, including TF-IDF, FastText embeddings, and Chi-squared statistics.
 Additionally, an ensemble learning approach using SuperLearner from mlxtend is employed.